15 Ways of Mastering Your Executive Calendar Management

 Saying “no” to the unimportant opens up space for the important.
 Executives must learn to say “no” to low-value or non-essential meetings, requests, or commitments.

-Politely declining engagements that do not align with strategic objectives preserve time for high-priority activities and prevent calendar overload.
+Politely declining engagements that do not align with strategic objectives preserves time for high-priority activities and prevents calendar overload.

 Incorporate productivity techniques such as the Pomodoro Technique, timeboxing, or the Eisenhower Matrix into calendar management.